 Homeowners won't lose equity through refinancing unless they opt for a loan that adds to the loan principal (a cash-out refi or combining a first and second mortgage).
 Other than closing costs, your principal shouldn’t increase and your home equity should not decline.
 If you do take out money to do home improvements, you will hopefully help increase equity as you improve the value of your home.
 Although, it might take some time for you to see a return on investment for the improvements you’ve made, in the meantime, you have a more livable home.

 4. Closing costs will be have to be paid all over again

 There are some programs out there that could offset your closing costs but they often come with higher interest rates.
 Paying the closing costs is often the better way to go.

 5. Not enough time has gone by since your last refi

 It’s not uncommon for people to think that there are mortgage contracts or federal laws that bar them from refinancing multiple times.
 The truth is that investors actually anticipate that borrowers will attempt to refinance as rates decrease.
 Also, with the rise of equity, there is more incentive to draw upon that now, even if you refinanced for a straight rate reduction in the not too distant past.

-To learn more about your refinancing options, speak with a Licensing Lending Officer with expert knowledge by calling (888) 983-3240 for more information.
+To learn more about your refinancing options, speak with a Licensing Lending Officer.